A Fleeting GLIMPSE of N/O Enrichment at Cosmic Dawn: Evidence for Wolf Rayet N Stars in a z = 6.1 Galaxy: Introduction

 The first noted, and one of the most distant, examples of extreme rest-frame UV N emission comes from the spectroscopically-confirmed $z = 10.6$ galaxy, GN-z11.
 JWST spectra of GN-z11 revealed surprisingly strong \ion{N}{4}] \W\W1483,1486 and \ion{N}{3}] \W1750 emission \citep[e.g.,][]{bunker23} that corresponds to super-solar N/O enrichment \citep[$\log({\rm N/O})>-0.25$; e.g.,][]{cameron23}.
 Subsequently, enhanced N/O has been reported in a number of high$-z$ galaxies, including GDS 3073 \citep[$z=5.55$;][]{ji24}, RXCJ2248-ID \citep[$z=6.10$;][]{topping24a}, A1703-zd6 \citep[$z=7.04$;][]{topping25a}, CEERS-1019 \citep[$z=8.68$;][]{marques-chaves24}, GNz9p4 \citep[$z=9.38$;][]{schaerer24}, GHZ9 \citep[$z=10.15$;][]{napolitano24}, GHZ2 \citep[$z=12.34$;][]{castellano24}, and MoM-z14 \citep[$z=14.44$;][]{naidu25a}.
 For a review of nitrogen line detections, see \citet{stark25}.
 Such strong nebular N$^{+3}$ emission requires a relatively hard ionizing radiation field ($\gtrsim47.4$ eV), where models of massive stars predict few photons.
-On the other hand, N$^{+2}$ has a lower ionization potential ($\sim29.6$ eV), but statistically significant detections are strikingly rare in integrated galaxy spectra \cite[e.g.,][]{berg18,mingozzi22,bunker23} and are only expected to be strong at the highest possible nebular temperatures ($\sim2.5\times10^4$ K).
-Further, the timing of the incredibly high N/O abundances reported for the high$-z$ UV N emitters just a few 100 Myr after the Big Bang is surprising.
-Such rapid N enrichment so early in the universe challenges our understanding of galaxy formation and chemical evolution.
+On the other hand, N$^{+2}$ has a lower ionization potential ($\sim29.6$ eV), but statistically significant detections are strikingly rare in integrated galaxy spectra \cite[e.g.,][]{berg18,mingozzi22,bunker23,senchyna24} and are only expected to be strong at the highest possible nebular temperatures ($\sim2.5\times10^4$ K).
+Furthermore, the timing of the incredibly high N/O abundances reported for the high- redshift UV N emitters just a few 100 Myr after the Big Bang is unexpected.